elsampsa/cutefront/docs/install.rst

     ...
     README.md         # read for more details!

 This is a ready-to-run all-included fullstack app.
+It is also the SOTA reference on how to use Cutefront.